Is a trade mark the right choice?

 - To apply for a trade mark, you must intend to use it.

-- The owner of the trade mark must be an individual, a company, an incorporated association or a combination of these.
+- The owner of the trade mark must be an individual, a company, an incorporated or unincorporated association or a combination of these.

-- You can not apply for a trade mark in the name of a business, but the individuals that own the business may apply for a trade mark in the name of the individuals who own the business.
+- You cannot apply for a trade mark in a business name, but you may apply for a trade mark in the name of the individuals who own the business.

 Is your trade mark suitable?

-We offer the TM Headstart service (for a fee) to provide an early assessment of the likely acceptance of your proposed trade mark.
+We offer the TM Headstart (pre-application service) service (for a fee) to provide an early assessment of the likely acceptance of your proposed trade mark.